caolan/nodeunit/README.md

         }
     });

 In this way, its possible to have multiple groups of tests in a module, each group with its own setUp and tearDown functions.

 Running Tests
 -------------

-nodeunit comes with a basic command-line test runner, which can be installed using 'make install'.
+nodeunit comes with a basic command-line test runner, which can be installed using 'sudo make install'.
 Example usage:

     nodeunit testmodule1.js testfolder [...]